Once the initiatives are created and configured, you can fast-load benefits. Fast-loading benefits need two rounds of integrations.

 - Upload benefit or measure values in the second integration.

-This article describes the benefits definition upload process.
+This article describes the benefits definition upload process using the following sections.

 - Prepare the Microsoft Excel template with data.